 You will be asked a series of questions discussing some of the information you provided in the application form.
 The panel will ask questions that will enable you to explain your personal and professional aspirations, and how Chevening can facilitate your achievement of these goals.
 Your course choices will also be discussed and you will be asked to provide an update on your applications.

 What should you expect after your interview?

-All applicants will be informed of the outcome of their interview after the global interview period, around early to mid-June 2020.
+All applicants will be informed of the outcome of their interview after the global interview period, from around early to mid-June 2021.
 Please do not contact your local British embassy or high commission as updates on the status of your application cannot be provided earlier.